McDonald’s UK Modern Slavery Statement 2023

 In 2021, McDonald’s updated the SWSGD and hosted training sessions on the updated standards.
 These reached more than 4,000 suppliers and McDonald’s staff and featured interviews with external experts.

 Since the launch of the SWA programme, McDonald’s has engaged with thousands of suppliers and facilities to ensure respect for human rights.
 We are proud that our suppliers take their commitments seriously and, in some cases, have their own equally robust compliance and reporting programmes that have been evaluated and approved as equivalent to McDonald’s SWA programme.
-We have seen an improvement in compliance overall since the SWA programme began and, as of the end of 2022, more than 4,600 facilities are actively participating in the programme.

 Partnering to improve standards and identify emerging issues